elb0/elb0.github.io/_posts/2018-07-11-icots10-tweets.md

   - social-media
 ---

-A tweet comparing ICML and useR got me thinking, and I've wanted to use the `twitteR` or `rtweet` package for a while...
+A tweet comparing ICML and useR tweets got me thinking, and I've wanted to use the `twitteR` or `rtweet` package for a while...

 <blockquote class="twitter-tweet" data-lang="en">
 <p lang="en" dir="ltr">